sentinel1909/crusty-rustacean-blog/src/content/blog/2023/2023_10_11_demystifying_actix_web_middleware.md

 - there are a few things from the standard library that are necessary, in order to enable working with futures
   - ready
     - a function which immediately returns a future with a value
-  - Future
-    - a trait which enables asynchronous computation obtained by use of async
   - Ready
     - a struct which represents our future and it's associated value, it's the output of the ready function
+- we'll also pull in LocalBoxFuture from the futures_util crate
+  - LocalBoxFuture is a "An owned dynamically typed Future for use in cases where you can’t statically type your result or need to add some indirection"
+  - it doesn't have the Send requirement, meaning it can't be transferred across thread boundaries

 _Structs_

 Middleware is always implemented for a type.
 We need two structs:

-- RandomStruct
+- ApiKey
   - acts a hook to trigger the middleware
-- RandomStructMiddleware
+- ApiKeyMiddleware
-  - the actual middleware service that is built, called, and run
+  - the actual middleware service that is built, called, and executed

 _Transform trait_